DECEMBER 7 - BIRTHS

-Born 7 Dec 1910; died 4 Apr 1980.
+Born 7 Dec 1910; died 4 Apr 1980 at age 69.

 American biophysicist who contributed most to the discovery of "delayed neutrons" - that uranium fission does not release all the neutrons it produces at one time, but some come off at measurably later times.
 Some are emitted seconds to minutes later.
 This is crucial in the operation of a fission reactor.
 In uranium-235 fission in a thermal reactor, the proportion of delayed neutrons is about 0.65 percent.
 If the reactivity stays below the proportion of delayed neutrons, the reactor can be controlled.
 The delayed neutrons modify the rate of fission sufficiently to give time for the insertion of control rods.
 Without the margin of safety provided by the delayed neutrons, nuclear reactors might not be practical at all.*

-Born 6 Dec 1910; died 30 Dec 2002.
+Born 7 Dec 1910; died 30 Dec 2002 at age 92.

 Eleanor Jack Gibson was an American psychologist who studied learning processes in children.
 She is remembered for her “visual cliff” experiment which showed how an infant's depth perception helps prevent injuries and falls.
 In 1960, she placed 6-14 month old infants on a table covered with a sheet of plate glass that extended beyond the table's edge.
 When enticed with a favorite toy or coaxed by their mothers to crawl out beyond the table's edge onto the clear glass extension, nearly all of the babies withdrew.
 Thus she demonstrated that babies can distinguish depth.
 In 1992, Gibson was awarded the National Medal of Science, becoming one of only ten psychologists among 304 recipients of the award since 1962.«

-Born 7 Dec 1905; died 23 Dec 1973.
+Born 7 Dec 1905; died 23 Dec 1973 at age 68.

 Dutch-born American astronomer, who discovered Miranda, a moon of Uranus, and Nereid, a moon of Neptune.
 The Kuiper Belt is so-named after his original suggestion of its existence outside the orbit of Neptune before it was confirmed as a belt of small bodies.
 He measured the diameter of Pluto.
 In the Martian atmosphere Kuiper detected carbon dioxide, but the absence of oxygen (1947).
 In the 1960s, Kuiper pioneered airborne infrared observing using a Convair 990 aircraft and served as chief scientist for the Ranger spacecraft crash-landing probes of the moon.
 By analyzing Ranger photographs, he identified landing sites on the lunar surface most suitable for safe manned landings.«

-Born 7 Dec 1879; died 4 May 1959.
+Born 7 Dec 1879; died 4 May 1959 at age 79.

 Canadian naturalist, ornithologist, bander and banker whose investigations were among the first to implicate DDT in raptor declines and thus pesticides as environmental threats.
 Upon retirement from a career in banking (1938) he expanded his interest in nature, and at age 58, he began his study of Florida's bald eagles.
 In the early 1940s, Broley followed 125 active nests along the peninsula's west coast from Tampa to Fort Myers and banded some 150 young eaglets each year.
 After 1947, he found the eagle population was declining precipitously.
 He noted this coincided with the start of DDT spraying in the area.
 Having concluded that DDT was the culprit, he wrote and lectured on the topic.
-Later, the early 1960’s, others confirmed his suspicions.
-[Image left: Broley banding young eagles in 1946, using a rope ladder to climb a tree.
+Later, the early 1960's, others confirmed his suspicions.[Image left: Broley banding young eagles in 1946, using a rope ladder to climb a tree.
 Image right: Bald eagle (source)]

-Born 7 Dec 1857; died 19 Apr 1931.
+Born 7 Dec 1857; died 19 Apr 1931 at age 73.

 Louis Antoine Marie Joseph Dollo was a French vertebrate paleontologist who stated Dollo's Law of Irreversibility whereby in evolution an organism never returns exactly to its former state such that complex structures, once lost, are not regained in their original form.
 (While generally true, some exceptions are known.)
 He began as an assistant (1882), became keeper of mammals (1891) at the Royal Museum of Natural History in Brussels where he stayed most of his life.
 He was a specialist in fossil fishes, reptiles, birds, and their palaeoecology.
 He supervised the excavation of the famous, multiple Iguanodons found in 1878 by miners deep underground, at Bernissart, Belgium.«

-Born 7 Dec 1830; died 10 Jun 1903.
+Born 7 Dec 1830; died 10 Jun 1903 at age 72. quotes

-(Antonio) Luigi (Gaudenzio Giuseppe) Cremona was an Italian mathematician who was an originator of graphical statics (the use of graphical methods to study forces in equilibrium) and work in projective geometry.
+Antonio Luigi Gaudenzio Giuseppe Cremona was an Italian mathematician who was an originator of graphical statics (the use of graphical methods to study forces in equilibrium) and work in projective geometry.
 Cremona's work in statics is of great importance and he gave, in a clearer form, some theorems due to Maxwell.
 In a paper of 1872 Cremona took an idea of Maxwell's on forces in frame structures that had appeared in an engineering journal in 1867 and interpreted Maxwell's notion of reciprocal figures as duality in projective 3-space.
 These reciprocal figures, for example, have three forces in equilibrium in one figure represented by a triangle while in the reciprocal figure they are represented by three concurrent lines.

-Born 7 Dec 1823; died 29 Dec 1891.
+Born 7 Dec 1823; died 29 Dec 1891 at age 68. quotes

-German mathematician who worked to unify arithmetic, algebra and analysis, with a particular interest in elliptic functions, algebraic equations, theory of numbers, theory of determinants and theory of simple and multiple integrals.
+German mathematician who worked who worked to unify arithmetic, algebra and analysis, with a particular interest in elliptic functions, algebraic equations, theory of numbers, theory of determinants and theory of simple and multiple integrals.
 However the topics he studied were restricted by the fact that he believed in the reduction of all mathematics to arguments involving only the integers and a finite number of steps.
 He believed that mathematics should deal only with finite numbers and with a finite number of operations.
 He was the first to doubt the significance of non-constructive existence proofs, and believed that transcendental numbers did not exist.
 The Kronecker delta function is named in his honour.«

-Born 7 Dec 1810; died 11 Jan 1882.
+Born 7 Dec 1810; died 11 Jan 1882 at age 71. quotes

 German physiologist who founded modern histology by defining the cell in Mikroskopische Untersuchungen (1839) as the basic unit of animal structure that makes elementary parts (such as teeth, bone, muscle, cartilage, nerve tissue) by cell differentiation.
 This laid the foundations for the cell theory.
 Schwann also worked on fermentation and discovered the enzyme pepsin.
 Schwann cells are named after him.
 He also investigated muscular contraction and nerve structure; discovered the striated muscle in the upper esophagus and the Schwann sheath; identified the role of microorganisms in putrefaction; formulated basic principles of embryology (that the egg is a single cell that develops into a complete organism); and coined the term metabolism.